Editor’s Note: This post was updated on April 2, 2019.

 According to Content Marketing Institute’s 2017 benchmark study, social media and blog content are the most widely used types of B2B content marketing tactics.

-However, not all content marketing will get the large companies to your users’ list.
+However, not all content marketing will bring large companies to your users’ list.
 Your content marketing efforts have to deliver a high-quality experience and be relevant to your target audience.

 OkDork, for instance, offers a free 30-day email marketing course from highly skilled marketing experts.
 That’s a crazy valuable offer.